gabrielgellner/DiffEQ/design_plan/types.md

 I want to make an solver settings type that I can pass in instead of keyword arguments.
 I will look to matlabs odeset as a model, I will also want to use the naming conventions of `Optim.jl` for things like `abstol` as best I can for consistency.
+That being said I am not sure this is the best solution, it might just make more sense to use the keyword arguments like we do currently.
+I need to think about what this buys us.

 ### Matlab
 So Matlab has options for: (I am changing the naming to be Julian they use CamelCase)